benscanlan/grepet/readme.md

 Please make sure to update tests as appropriate.
 Just kidding, we are using a compiled language so we don't need a ton of tests.

-## NEED TO DO'S
+## Testing
-server() Make sure this actually works not just over local loopback.
+Make sure big changes actually work not just over local loopback.
 Make a test server at home using any system like laptop with port forward open to 80 on router and open port on system.

 routehandler() Needs to be able to get a route and return correct file.